Graduate Student Health Insurance (GSHI)

 Please note that dental coverage and vision coverage are voluntary and not provided under this health insurance plan.
 The University of Kansas does not contribute towards dental and vision premiums for graduate students.
 For information about these options, please visit Individual Dental and Vision Insurance.

 Eligibility for the University’s contribution towards the health insurance premium is determined at the beginning of each semester (coverage period).
-The following requirements must be met for you to be eligible for health insurance coverage under KU’s plan:
+The following requirements must be met for you to be eligible for the graduate student health insurance coverage under KU’s plan:

 - Fall and spring semesters: You must hold at least a 50% Graduate Teaching Assistant (GTA), Graduate Research Assistant (GRA) and/or a Graduate Assistant (GA) appointment for a minimum of eight consecutive work weeks